 - The State of Alaska requires a separate account set up for all raffle activity.
 This is a separate account from your permanent club account that you currently use.
 THIS IS A MUST—THERE ARE NO EXCEPTIONS!

-- Approval: To get your raffle approved, you must turn in Form 1, a sample of the raffle ticket and the prize list(s).
-Once these documents are turned, you will be contacted when the raffle is approved.
-At this time you can print your tickets.
+Approval: To get your raffle approved, you must turn in Form 1, a sample of the raffle ticket and the prize list(s).
+Once these documents are turned in, you will be contacted when the raffle is approved.
+At this time, you can print your tickets.
 Once the raffle is approved, you cannot add additional prizes.

 - When all of this has submitted and reviewed, a journal voucher will be done to transfer any net proceeds to the permanent club account.